Reserve your spot.

-Learn skills.
-Meet other students.
-Connect with pros.
+Learn new skills.
+Meet other teens.
+Connect with media pros.

 Register for the conference

 Fatima Syed is the Toronto reporter for National Observer, who’s journalism superpower is her long spreadsheet of stories she still hasn’t written.
 She was previously a reporter on the breaking news desk for the Toronto Star and an editorial fellow at The Walrus.
 She’s also the author of a chapter in the book “Subdivided: City Building in an Age of Hyper-diversity,” winner of the 2017 Digital Publishing Awards for Best Digital Initiative, and a 2018 National Magazine Awards nominee for Best Essay.
 She writes about politics, the environment and urban affairs.”

 Angela Misri is an award-winning journalist, author and educator.
 Her young-adult detective series, called The Portia Adams Adventures, is set in the 1930s, and her first middle-grade novel is called Pickles vs the Zombies and was published by Cormorant books in September, 2019.
 Misri has an MA in journalism from the University of Western Ontario and has worked as a digital journalist for almost 20 years, first at the CBC and now at The Walrus.
 She also teaches in the journalism faculty at Ryerson University in Toronto.

 Mackay Taggart is the News Director for Global News Toronto, leading and managing the planning, production and presentation of Global Toronto’s television news broadcasts.